Trudeau urges vigilance as COVID cases reach 150K

+OTTAWA — Quebeckers were urged to stop socializing, Ontarians were barred from late-night pub-hopping, and the entire country was sternly warned of "critical" containment measures required in coming weeks as soaring COVID-19 case counts edged past 150,000 on Friday.

-OTTAWA — Prime Minister Justin Trudeau and Chief Public Health Officer Theresa Tam issued a joint plea for Canadians to remain vigilant against COVID-19 spread Friday, as the country passed a grim milestone in recording 150,000 confirmed cases.
+The escalating pandemic drew repeated pleas for vigilance from Prime Minister Justin Trudeau and Chief Public Health Officer Theresa Tam in a joint press conference that also outlined a deal with AstraZeneca, which would guarantee up to 20 million doses of an experimental vaccine.

-With cases surging in Ontario and Quebec hotspots, Trudeau implored on the public to adhere to public health guidelines, stressing that "what we do now, will be critical for the weeks and months to come."
+With cases surging in Ontario and Quebec hot-spots, Trudeau implored the public to adhere to public health guidelines, stressing that "what we do now, will be critical for the weeks and months to come."

-At the same time, he offered assurances that Ottawa has taken steps to secure a COVID-19 vaccine as soon as one proves viable.

-He says the latest deal is a pact with AstraZeneca to receive up to 20 million doses of an experimental vaccine.

-"The fight against COVID-19 is not over yet and we must all continue to do our part," Trudeau said.
+This was a repeated refrain across the country as political and public health officials took pains to tell the public it was time to scale back parties, dinners out, group activities and other individual actions they said were key factors in an alarming spike in transmission.

+In Quebec, Health Minister Christian Dube told residents to a "make a special effort" to limit contact with other people for at least 28 days in order to contain spread and save hospitals from increased burden.

+"I insist on this," said Dube, nevertheless saying he had no problem with people dining in small numbers, within their bubble.

+"We're asking you (for) a month of effort to break the second wave."

-Infections especially soared in Quebec, where 637 new cases were reported Friday, bringing the total number in the province to 70,307.
+Dube called it a "28-day challenge" to flatten the curve, which on Friday pushed Quebec's daily tally to 637 new cases, bringing the total number in the province to 70,307.

 There have been 5,814 deaths in Quebec.